 ***We have started doing time tests every other Friday.
 All students start at 2s and 3s and work their way up to 12s throughout the year when they are ready.
 If this is something your child struggles with, practicing at home will be helpful.
 This is something they will need to have mastered before going on to higher level math classes!!

 ***Students can find tutorials for math concepts on the 5th grade webpage.
 The link is under "math" and "pageLinks" as well.
 I specifically suggest Kahn Academy for help!
 This is a good way for the kids to see how a concept is taught.
 Maybe they forget how to do a problem once they get home from school?
 Maybe they need to see problems completed a different way?
 Use this resource!

-We will be talking about folktales this week as well as personification.
+We will be talking about theme this week and reading a realstic fiction story about bullying.

 ***Each Friday we will have a reading comprehension test over the story we read on Wednesday and an English quiz over what we have learned for the week.

 ***Each Monday students get a new vocab list.
 This goes home on their spelling list.
 We talk about the words and typically play a game.
 Then, later in the week, students are asked to write a sentence about these words or finish a sentence that is already started.
 We work hard in fifth grade on making complete sentences and using the correct context for the words.
 Students are tested over these words on Fridays.
 Any help at home with this is always appreciated. :)

 ***Students have usernames and passwords for www.readtheory.org.
 This website can be used at home for extra reading and English practice.
 I can view student progress through the teacher account.
 It is a great tool for everyone!